Carl-McCombe/Carl-McCombe.github.io/blender_renders.md

 ## Cover Images

 Cover 1: This cover image is inspired by a [publication](https://doi.org/10.1111/nph.17516) on Tox3, a small protein secreted by a wheat pathogen.
 This protein causes plant cell-death in susceptible wheat varieties leading to enhanced disease and yield loss.
 [Megan Outram](https://orcid.org/
-0000-0003-4510-3575) determined the structure of Tox3 and completed most of the work described in the paper
+0000-0003-4510-3575) determined the structure of Tox3 and completed most of the work described in the paper.

 ![Cover image for a scientific journal](/assets/images/Tox3_cover.png)